stelmacm/WNS/WhatAmIDoing.md

 - I think I want to segment the individual years from the dataframe and basically run through each year. (currently just have 1 big simulation happening in attempt to start small and move up)
 - Not many things flow too nicely with drake so I might need to reorganize things in a nicer way so Ben can just run them quicker and easier instead of sifting through unorganized code.
 - Currently everything is mixed in here and ther in spatial-weight-matrix.R, geocache-weights.R, randomnonsense and randomscripts on my laptop (try and out it all in one new one)
-- So I just did everything wrong but now I get everything???
+- So I just did everything wrong but now I understand everything???
 There's no positive here.
-I just have to redo it
+I just have to redo it.
+- Initial vector isn't correct.
+The vector is only for each given location when they appear for the first time.
+If I do only ones that appear only in 2008 (ie initial it makes it 31 counties that are recorded).
+I guess the problem might be the sparsity of the weight matrix.
+I get now that ivec should be updating itself but I cant see how the weight matrix should be changing from year to year if infection state matrix is.